isomerpages/mol-services/_government-services/buying-a-hdb/03-move-in.md

 title: Moving In
 permalink: /government-services/buying-a-hdb/move-in/
 breadcrumb:
-third_nav_title: I want to move into my HDB home
+third_nav_title: Move into my HDB home
 ---

 ## Prepare to move in